pepsired2/semgrep-pipeline/readme.md

 This project provides resources for running semgrep scans in Azure DevOps pipelines.

+## Changes from the upstream
+- PR comments are disabled.
+- Self-hosted runner is used.
+- Misc. improvements to the reporting logic.

 ## Project Outline
 - [scanning](/scanning/): Contains a python application that runs a semgrep scan, processes results, and posts findings as comments on Pull Requests.
 The application is meant to be called from an Azure DevOps pipeline within the `pipelines` folder.
 - [scan-triggering](/scan-triggering/): Contains `node.js` applications for triggering semgrep scan pipelines: